Singer Elton John gives boost to groups fighting AIDS

 NEW YORK (Thomson Reuters Foundation) - Groups working to battle AIDS in sub-Saharan Africa and the Caribbean are the first winners of grants established by singer Elton John to end discrimination and violence against lesbian, gay, bisexual and transgender (LGBT) people, the singer said.

-The International HIV/AIDS Alliance and the Global Forum on MSM & HIV work in nations with high rates of HIV, John said at a conference on AIDS in Durban, South Africa.
+The International HIV/AIDS Alliance and the Global Forum on MSM and HIV work in nations with high rates of HIV, John said at a conference on AIDS in Durban, South Africa.

 "We're going to help all the LGBT people in countries that find it very difficult to be LGBT to know that we are on their side," said John, who is openly gay.